jldodds/ncc-smt-cryptol/post.md

   0x3fffffffffffffff 0x0000000000000015 0x0000000000000008 = False
 ```

 Huh.
-That's the "obvious" failure case, but it doesn't seem to be gone.
-Either I implemented something incorrectly, or they left that case in when they checked the new implementation.
+It seems like this failure case might be a mistake of the precondition being
+too permissive with the range on the first argument.
 I can't claim to understand the function well enough to know if this is actually a bug.

-If we eliminate that one case though we get:
+If we update the precondition we get:

 ```
 Main> :prove decode_packet_number_correct DecodePacketNumberFixed